ruXlab/okta-blog/_source/_posts/2020-09-24-ionic-apple-google-signin.md

 {% img blog/ionic-social-login/ionic-serve.png alt:"First look at Ionic" width:"800" %}{: .center-image }

-## Add authentication with OpenID Connect
+## Add Authentication with OpenID Connect

 The easiest way to add OIDC authentication to an Ionic app is with OktaDev Schematics.
 Before I show you how to do that, you'll need to create an Okta developer account and register your app to get a client ID.
 Head on over to [developer.okta.com/signup](https://developer.okta.com/signup) if you'd like to do this in your browser.